-As part of mitigation efforts for the Kahuku Wind Project, an on-site monitor tracked fatalities and their cause in the Hamakua Marsh area 2012 - 2013 (Table 20; A. Siddiqi, DOFAW, pers. comm.
+As part of mitigation efforts for the Kahuku Wind Project, an on-site monitor tracked fatalities and their cause in the Hamakua Marsh area 2012 - 2013 (Table 21; A. Siddiqi, DOFAW, pers. comm.
 2013; A. Amlin, DOFAW, pers. comm.
 2014).
 The actual number of fatalities exceeds reported numbers because they do not account for the bias of birds that are killed but not discovered and/or not reported.

-To address the complex management problems at Hamakua Marsh, Na Pua Makani Power Partners proposes to fund the design, construction, and limited-term maintenance of a partial fence, as well as fund a part-time staff biologist that would act as an on-site monitor, conduct public outreach, and provide technical support to DOFAW during a public meeting prior to fence construction.
+To address the complex management problems at Hamakua Marsh, Na Pua Makani Power Partners proposes to fund the design, construction, and limited-term maintenance of a partial fence, as well as fund a part-time staff biologist that would act as an on-site monitor and conduct public outreach.
 The proposed 1,555-ft (474-m) stretch of fence would create a boundary between the shopping center and the edge of the Hamakua Marsh mitigation area, controlling access to limit the illegal dumping of garbage, reducing the movement of waterbirds into the parking lot, and eliminating the use of the marsh by dogs.
-The part-time biologist would serve to educate local shop owners and the public about the harm caused by feeding waterbirds, as well as monitoring the area for waterbird fatalities.
+The part-time biologist would serve to educate local shop owners and the public about the harm caused by feeding waterbirds, as well as monitor the area for waterbird fatalities.
 Although the fence will impede movement of birds from the marsh to the parking area, USFWS, DOFAW, and Na Pua Makani Power Partners agreed that the benefits of the fence will be magnified by an active public outreach program managed by an on-site biologist.